ItsAuraCrypto/Aura/README.md

 POST /api/transaction

-Adds a new transaction to the blockchain.
+Add a new transaction to the blockchain.

 Request Example: